lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

+    The first line indicates that we want to use the system of unit called 'lj', for lennard-jones, for which all quantities are unitless.

+.. admonition:: Background Information (optional) -- About LJ units
+    :class: dropdown

+    Lennard-Jones (lj) units are a dimensionless system of units that are often used in molecular simulations and theoretical calculations.
+When using lj units:

+    - energies are expressed in units of :math:`\epsilon`, where :math:`\epsilon` is the depth of the potential of the lj interaction,
+    - distances are expressed in units of :math:`\sigma`, where :math:`\sigma` is the distance at which the particle-particle potential energy is zero,
+    - masses are expressed in units of the atomic mass :math:`m`.

+    All the other quantities are normalised by a combination of :math:`\epsilon`, :math:`\sigma`, and :math:`m`.
+For instance, time is expressed in units of :math:`\sqrt{ \epsilon / m \sigma^2}`.

+..  container:: justify

-    The first line indicates that we want to use the system of unit called 'lj' for which all quantities are unitless.
-The second line indicates that the simulation is 3D, the third line that the atomic style will be used, therefore atoms are just a dot with a mass.
+    The second line indicates that the simulation is 3D, the third line that the 'atomic' style will be used, therefore each atom is just a dot with a mass.

+.. admonition:: About the atom style
+    :class: info

+    While we are keeping it simple here, in the following tutorials, different 'atom style' will be used, allowing us to create atoms with a net charge, as well as to create bonds between atoms of the same molecules.

+..  container:: justify

     The fourth line indicates that atoms are going to interact through a Lennard-Jones potential with a cut-off equal to 2.5 (unitless), and the last line indicates that the